dragondebtuic/dragondebt.github.io/about-us.md

 ## Our Goals
 * Raise consciousness of and accessibility to UIC's budget.
-* Host & maintain dragon debt    website as a watchdog of UIC's harmful in/actions and decisions.
+* Host & maintain dragon debt website as a watchdog for UIC's harmful actions as well as its inaction.
-* Create for students, staff, faculty & community the space to advocate for our money to match our needs—and build a more equitable budget.
+* Create for students, staff, faculty & the community the space to advocate for our money to match our needs and implement a more equitable budget.

 ## The following are the organizations who helped create this project: